Modern Slavery Act Statement

-The Group imports timber and panel products from sustainable resources around the world including the Far East, China, South and North America, Scandinavia, Russia and Central Europe.
-The Group is a member of the Timber Trade Federation and complies with the laws on environment and chain of custody regulations
+The Group imports timber and panel products from sustainable resources around the world including the Far East, China, South and North America, Scandinavia, and Central Europe.
+The Group is a member of the Timber Trade Federation and complies with the laws on environment and chain of custody regulations.

 The Directors are cognisant of the Modern Slavery Act 2015 (“The Act”) and the Human Rights Convention determining whether a person is being held in slavery or servitude or required to perform forced or compulsory labour and condone all such arrangements.
 It is the Group’s policy to arrange the supply of goods and services for the products that are purchased from sources in the United Kingdom or imported from any other country either for its own consumption or for resale to its customers that meet the standards set out in The Act.

-As part of our initiative to mitigate risk in our businesses and supply chain the Group purchase goods and services from third parties that we believe take the same stance as us against slavery and human trafficking.
-In the main the wood or wood based products that we purchase are from FSC® certified sources (www.fsc-uk.org/en-uk) and PEFC (www.pefc.co.uk) which include the key principle of protecting worker rights.
-Our procedures and practices across the Group are assessed annually by independent certification bodies to ensure that we meet FSC®, PEFC® and other similar chain of custody guidelines and the mills that supply us also complete annual audits.
+As part of our initiative to mitigate risk in our business and supply chain the Group purchase goods and services from third parties that we believe take the same stance as us against slavery and human trafficking.
+In the main the wood or wood based products that we purchase are from FSC ® certified sources (www.fsc-uk.org/en-uk) and PEFC® (www.pefc.co.uk) which include the key principle of protecting worker rights.
+Our procedures and practices across the Group are assessed annually bu independent certification bodies to ensure that we meet FSC®, PEFC® and other similar chain of custody guidelines and the mills that supply us also complete annual audits.
 We are also compliant with the European Union Timber Regulation (EUTR), the UK Timber Trade Federations Responsible Purchasing Policy (RPP) as well as the Lacey Act, which imposes obligations on us to carry out due diligence into who our timber suppliers are.

 We review this statement and progress against our plans annually at Board level.